 - Reduced inflammation

 While Mounjaro isn't specifically approved for PCOS, it might help with weight management, which can often be challenging if you have the condition.
 Mounjaro isn't currently prescribed on the NHS, so you'll need to seek out a private medical service to secure a prescription.
-To be prescribed Mounjaro for weight loss, you’ll need to have a BMI of 30 or more.
+To be prescribed Mounjaro for weight loss, if you have a diagnosis of PCOS, you’ll need to have a BMI of 27 or more.
 If you’re already at a healthy BMI, you won’t be able to use Mounjaro.

 Starting a weight management plan for Mounjaro with PCOS